duboism/anf-envol2021/public/td/auth/1/TD1.md

     try {
         // a user
         const user = await users.getUserById(req.body.id_user);
-        // if given password id equal to the one in database… if (req.body.password == user.password) {
+        // if given password is equal to the one in database… if (req.body.password == user.password) {
             // … continue!
             next();